-(i) processes of inclusion, exclusion, aggression, violence and marginalisation in education and society, especially regarding the experiences of Indigenous peoples, LGBTQ+ people, and members of alternative sub-cultures;
+(i) processes of inclusion, exclusion, aggression, violence and marginalisation in education and society, especially regarding the experiences of Indigenous peoples, members of alternative sub-cultures, and LGBTQ+ people

 (ii) addressing abuse, aggression, bullying, prejudice and violence in institutional, educational, community and on-line settings.

 I have experience in, and enthusiasm for, working in multi-disciplinary and multi-national research contexts, and in working with a wide range of research approaches and methodologies.